 St Dominic's is a rich and diverse community.
 The school is a welcoming environment where families are invited to connect with each other and to the school in order to build relationships where the school and families work in partnership.
 The school is viewed as a meeting place for many families who are new to the country and who require practical assistance and support.

 We continue to build the capacity of families to support their children's learning.
 St Dominic's is fortunate to have a Community Learning Centre (Hub) to help facilitate community events and parent engagement opportunities.
 Staff and parents continue to develop their understanding of the school being a hub where mutual growth, respect and learning for children and families take place.
 The St Dominic's Hub coordinator, in consultation with school leadership and the St Dominic's community, continues to create opportunities for families and the wider community to engage in rich learning.
 The Community Hub Programs continue with increased participation of our families in innovative early years' development, parenting, pre-employment and engagement programs.

-In 2023, there was a stabilisation in the level of community involvement at the Hub.
-Community members actively engaged with the Hub to enhance their personal development, to connect with peers, to develop their employment skills, to volunteer, to improve their English skills, and to socialise.
+In 2024, community members actively engaged with the Hub to enhance their personal development, to connect with peers, to develop their employment skills, to volunteer, to improve their English skills, and to socialise.
+2024 saw the addition of some new programs, including Photography and Tai-Chi to help community members engage in different ways, embrace different skills and develop their confidence.
+Our Whole-school Art Show was a highlight, with many talented parents and grandparents submitting personal art works for display alongside the student work.
 The Hub leader and Hub staff always strive to enlist additional volunteers to further promote community engagement.
 Additionally, playgroup leaders have introduced various onsite activities to encourage interaction and participation between parents and children.

 One measure of success for these initiatives is the regular attendance of parents at school and community events, as well as the utilisation of these programs as stepping stones into the broader local community and potential pathways to employment.

 We have engaged in:

-Weekly assemblies that involve parents in student life by showcasing their learning achievements.

-Oral interpretation of the weekly newsletter in Arabic, Assyrian, Vietnamese, and Cantonese.

-Educational sessions led by the school's Speech Pathologist to inform parents about early childhood development.

-Weekly swimming lessons aimed at promoting water safety and building water confidence, which have seen many graduates.
-This contributes to better outcomes for adults and their children.

-A comprehensive Pre-Prep program and parent information sessions focused on school readiness.

-Whole school Masses, St. Dominic's Feast Day Mass (inclusive of various cultural groups), and the celebration of sacraments.

-The Healthy Start Breakfast Club operating three times a week with support from KS Environmental.

-After-school Learning Club sessions held once a week.

-Playgroup meetings held once a week.

-Volunteers assisting in the canteen to improve their English-speaking skills and foster connections with the school community, thereby building skills for future employment.

-A multicultural Christmas breakfast involving numerous parents from the community.

-English classes-Beginner, Intermediate, and Conversational-held weekly.

-Establishment of a Community Garden (funded by Hume City Council, DPV Health, and Dallas Neighbourhood House) to engage with staff, students, parents, and the wider community.
+- Weekly assemblies that involve parents in student life by showcasing their learning achievements. - Oral interpretation of the weekly newsletter in Arabic, Assyrian, Vietnamese, and Cantonese. - Educational sessions led by the school's Speech Pathologist to inform parents about early childhood development. - Weekly swimming lessons aimed at promoting water safety and building water confidence, which have seen many graduates.
+This contributes to better outcomes for adults and their children. - A comprehensive Pre-Prep program and parent information sessions focused on school readiness. - Whole school Masses, St. Dominic's Feast Day Mass (inclusive of various cultural groups), and the celebration of sacraments. - The Healthy Start Breakfast Club operating three times a week with support from KS Environmental. - After-school Learning Club sessions held once a week. - Playgroup meetings held once a week. - Volunteers assisting in the canteen to improve their English-speaking skills and foster connections with the school community, thereby building skills for future employment. - A multicultural Christmas breakfast involving numerous parents from the community. - English classes-Beginner, Intermediate, and Conversational-held weekly. - Establishment of a Community Garden (funded by Hume City Council, DPV Health, and Dallas Neighbourhood House) to engage with staff, students, parents, and the wider community.
 Harvesting has taken place, and communal meals have been shared to strengthen community bonds.